 Smaller stages, for the most part, will not have this facility.
 In this case, I usually find that the optimum viewing experience is obtained by staying at the back.

 More often than not, there is a slope down to the stage, in addition to the stage being raised.
 This also has the benefit of having an easy escape route if the act doesn’t live up to expectations, or if the crowd gets too much, or if we need a sharp exit for any number of other reasons!

 Facilities Across The Site

-We go to festivals for the almost inexhaustive range of activities.
+We go to festivals for the almost unlimited range of activities.
 The different shows cover music, theatre, comedy and much much more.
-There should be many craft activities on offer including bushcraft, art and science experiments.
+There are usually many craft activities on offer including bushcraft, art and science experiments.
 Festivals are amazing for the variety of play areas and have-a-go circus skills.
 Sometimes however we just need some time out.

-Going back to the tent is the most obvious option for a break.
-This is necessary at times for every family, but nobody wants to waste too much festival time.
 There are quieter and noisier areas at every festival.
-It is unusual for a festival not to have a hollistic/healing area, which by its nature is a chilled space.
-At our first festival, both the children enjoyed a painting van!
+It is unusual for a festival not to have a holistic/healing area, which by its nature is a chilled space.
+At our first festival both the children enjoyed a painting van!
 A couple had painted their van matt black.
 They provided paints and chalks and invited children to get creative.
 It was a wonderful and simple idea – so much fun.

 We often find that taking a breather at the back of a stage tent during a non-music act will get us back on track.
 Alternatively, a large number of festivals boast a beautiful wooded area.
 This may include a stage, a play area, and/or a space for woodland crafts.
 Each family has their own preference for chill out time, but this tends to be ours.